 This set of Environment Management test focuses on “Effects and Control Measures of Air Pollution”.

-1. Which is responsible for greatest exposure to carbon dioxide for living organisms?
+1. Which is responsible for the greatest exposure to carbon dioxide for living organisms?

 b) Soil erosion